nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 15. Saving data

-The data that GetJack'D saves is saved in the hard disk automatically after any command that changes the data (Adding or editing workouts and exercises).
-There is no need to save manually.
+The data that GetJack'D saves is **stored in the hard disk automatically after any command that changes the data** (adding or editing workouts and exercises). **There is no need to save manually**.

 <div style="page-break-after: always;"></div>

 ### 16. Editable data file

-GetJack'D data is saved as a json file `[JAR file location]/data/workouts.json`.
+GetJack'D data is saved as a **json file** `[JAR file location]/data/workouts.json`.
 Advanced users are welcome to update data directly by editing that data file.

 > ❗  **Caution**: If the data file is detected to be corrupted or does not conform to GetJack'D
 > saved file format (json), GetJack'D will automatically stop running and display an error message.
 GetJack'D will be able
 > to run again when the data file conforms to the saved file format (json) again.

 **Error Messages when data file does not conform to saved file format**:

-Scenario 1 (Exercise reps and sets are not numbers)
+Scenario 1 (*Exercise reps and sets are not numbers*)
 ```
 ________________________________________________________
 ☹ OOPS!!!
 Error reading file!
 Please ensure the sets and reps in data/workouts.json